-There was a time, and not so long ago, that a home equity loan was tough to do.
-It was generally considered a risk no prudent homeowner should consider.
+There was a time, and not so long ago, that borrowing against a home’s equity was tough to do.
+Following the crash of 2008, it was generally considered a risk no prudent homeowner should consider.

-1. Equity is a concept, not a savings account.
-Equity, the difference between what you owe on your home and the amount you could sell it for today, is just a number.
+1. Equity is a concept not a savings account.
+Equity, the difference between what you owe on your home and the amount you could sell it for now, is just a number.
 It is a theory, it is not cash in a savings account.
-Equity does not become cash until you sell the house and give up possession.
 The only way you can benefit from the equity and still live in it is to pledge the equity as collateral for a new loan.
 You are promising to give the cash to a lender if and when you sell.
-In the meantime, you agree to make monthly payments.
+In the meantime you agree to make mostly-interest payments.
 And that plunges you into debt.

 2. You’ll have a false sense of well-being.
 Transferring debt to a HEL can bring a kind of false sense of relief.
-Writing out big checks to credit-card companies from the loan proceeds feels righteous like you are repaying debt; that you have achieved $0 balances.
+Writing out big checks to credit0card companies from the loan proceeds feels righteous, like you are repaying debt—that you have achieved $0 balances on your unsecured debt.
 But that’s not exactly true.
-You’re only moving your debt around.
+You are only moving your debt around.
 You can breathe again.
-Soon the old feelings of entitlement surface.
-You begin using the credit cards and before you know it they’re maxed out again.
+And the old feelings of entitlement surface.
+You begin using the credit cards again.
+Before you know it the cards are maxed out again.
 But now you have the HEL, too.

 Years from now when you make the final mortgage payment and your home is all yours, you’ll be thankful you decided to think for yourself and turn your back on HEL.